Skip to main content

 Written by Boris Simonse

-Full verbatim transcription, or simply "Verbatim", is a detailed transcription style that captures every verbal and non-clue of an audio file.
+Full verbatim transcription, or simply "Verbatim", is a detailed transcription style that captures every verbal and non-verbal clue of an audio file.
 It typically includes utterances such as ums, ahs, false starts, stutters, and even laughter or sighs.

 This meticulous approach ensures that the transcript is a true-to-life representation of the original recording.